zalando/postgres-operator/README.md

 The default value is `admin`.
 Operator will also disallow superuser and replication roles to be redefined.

+### Defining database roles in the operator

+Postgres operator allows to define roles to be created in the resulting database cluster.
+It covers three use-cases:

+* create application roles specific to the cluster described in the manifest: `manifest roles`
+* create application roles that should be automatically created on every cluster managed by the operator: `infrastructure roles`
+* automatically create users for every member of the team owning the database cluster: `teams API roles`

+In the next sessions we will cover those use cases in more details

+#### Manifest roles

+Manifest roles are defined directly in the cluster manifest.
+See [minimal postgres manifest](https://github.com/zalando-incubator/postgres-operator/blob/master/manifests/minimal-postgres-manifest.yaml) for an example of `zalando` role, defined with `superuser` and `createdb` flags.

+Manifest roles are defined as a dictionary, with role name as a key and a list of role options.
+For a role without any options supply an empty list.
+You can find a list of possible

 ### Debugging the operator itself

 There is a web interface in the operator to observe its internal state.
 The operator listens on port 8080.
 It is possible to expose it to the localhost:8080 by doing: